Deal or No Deal: Gameplay

 This process of removing cases and receiving offers continues, until either the player accepts an offer to 'deal', or all offers have been rejected and the values of all unchosen cases are revealed.
-Should a player end the game by taking a deal, a pseudo-game is continued from that point to see how much the player could have won by remaining in the game.
+Should a player end the game by taking a deal (except if the deal was made in the final round), a pseudo-game is continued from that point to see how much the player could have won by remaining in the game.
 Depending on subsequent choices and offers, it is determined whether or not the contestant made a "good deal", i.e. won more than if the game were allowed to continue.

 Since the range of possible values is known at the start of each game, how much the banker offers at any given point changes based on what values have been eliminated (i.e. the offer increases if lower values are eliminated and decreases if upper values are eliminated).
 To promote suspense and lengthen games, the banker's offer is usually less than the expected value dictated by probability theory, particularly early in the game.
 Generally, the offers early in the game are very low relative to the values still in play, but near the end of the game approach (or even exceed) the average of the remaining values.

 Only a few people have ever won the top prize on any version of the show (see table below).
 For a contestant to win the top prize the player would have to select the case containing the top prize and reject every offer the banker makes during the game.
 The chances of a player selecting the top prize are 4–5% depending on how many amounts are in the game.